-This was one of 7 consecutive singles Houston released that hit #1 in the US.
-No one else has done that.
-Says Steinberg: "At that point in time, Clive was just looking for great Pop material for Whitney.
-He didn't care where he got the songs from and she sang the hell out of them.
+"At that point in time, Clive was just looking for great pop material for Whitney," Billy Steinberg said in his Songfacts interview.
+"He didn't care where he got the songs from and she sang the hell out of them.
 Later in her career they became very self-conscious about who she was.
-They wanted to make her sound more urban and give her more urban cred, they would have avoided songs like 'So Emotional' or 'I Want to Dance With Somebody
+They wanted to make her sound more urban and give her more urban cred, so they would have avoided songs like 'So Emotional' or 'I Wanna Dance With Somebody

 ' - those were great Drifters songs.
-The idea of a great black singer singing a great Pop song yet bringing something extra to it that a white singer couldn't provide, that's a great thing in music and I think that's what was going on with the early Whitney career.
+The idea of a great black singer singing a great pop song yet bringing something extra to it that a white singer couldn't provide, that's a great thing in music and I think that's what was going on with the early Whitney career.
 The same thing happened with Deborah Cox, an unbelievably gifted singer.
 She was also signed to Clive Davis at Arista and she's a very beautiful, very elegant woman from Montreal.
 I did some work with her and they had that same concern with her.
-They didn't want to make her sound like a Pop singer, they had to hunt for some kind of urban credibility for her.
-I think some singers just sing the Pop really well and it's a shame that they just can't sing it.
-I think Clive recognized that Whitney singing big Pop ballads wouldn't get on the big Pop charts, that it would only be successful on Adult Contemporary, and Clive's never satisfied with just getting on Adult Contemporary.
-He's a visionary and he realized for her to have continuing credibility, it would have to move beyond that, and where would that be?
-Well, it's the era of Hip Hop, so that's the direction they had to pursue.
-If anything, it was unfortunate as a songwriter because it takes that artist away from me.
-The kind of songs that I can deliver weren't wanted any more by Whitney Houston."
+They didn't want to make her sound like a pop singer, they had to hunt for some kind of urban credibility for her.
+I think some singers just sing the pop really well and it's a shame that they just can't sing it.